Blog

 Best Practices and Tips for Writing a Dockerfile

+Docker is a high-level virtualization platform that lets you package software as isolated units called containers.
+Containers are created from images that include everything needed to run the packaged workload, such as executable binaries and dependency libraries.
+Images are defined in Dockerfiles.
+These resemble sequential scripts that are executed to assemble an image.
+Dockerfiles can include several kinds of instructions, such as RUN, to execute a command in the container’s file system, and COPY to add files from your host.
 In this article, you’ll learn about the key characteristics of Dockerfiles and some best practices to be aware of when you’re writing your own Dockerfiles.
 Adhering to these guidelines helps you reap the benefits of the containerization movement while minimizing risks in terms of security and performance issues.

 Romaric Philogène

-#What Does a Dockerfile Do?
+What Does a Dockerfile Do?

 Dockerfiles are sets of instructions used to create a Docker image.
 The Dockerfile format is formalized by Docker and founded on a set of keywords that let you manipulate a container’s file system.